yuejiaointel/scikit-learn-intelex/doc/sources/blogs.rst

 Follow us on Medium
 --------------------
-We publish blogs on Medium, so `follow us <https://medium.com/intel-analytics-software/tagged/machine-learning>`_ to learn tips and tricks for more efficient data analysis the help of |intelex|.
+We publish blogs on Medium, so `follow us <https://medium.com/intel-analytics-software/tagged/machine-learning>`_ to learn tips and tricks for more efficient data analysis the help of |sklearnex|.
 Here are our latest blogs:

 - `Save Time and Money with Intel Extension for Scikit-learn <https://medium.com/intel-analytics-software/save-time-and-money-with-intel-extension-for-scikit-learn-33627425ae4>`_,